monsoonmaelstrom/book2/book2.md

 “I—a little warning might be nice.”

-“I told you I was going to cause a scene.”
+“I told you I was going to cause a scene,” I remind him.

 “Alex said you guys grew up playing games like this.”